Melvin Edwards: 1970s: Whitney exhibition, Rockers, travel to Africa

 As an undergraduate, Edwards studied printmaking techniques but had largely stopped working in the medium after university; in 1973, he was encouraged to start making prints again by printmaker Robert Blackburn, and he made several works in Blackburn's Printmaking Workshop in New York's East Village.
 He traveled to Nigeria again the same year.
-Also in 1973, Edwards briefly returned to making new Lynch Fragments sculptures, spurred by pro-segregationist protests in parts of New York and attacks on black people in his neighborhood, although he ceased making new works for the series by the end of the year.
+Also in 1973, Edwards briefly returned to making Lynch Fragments sculptures, spurred by pro-segregationist protests in parts of New York and attacks on black people in his neighborhood, although he ceased making new works for the series by the end of the year.
 He did show them in several exhibitions over the following years; in 1974, he exhibited multiple new works from the series in a three-person show with Gilliam and Williams, Extensions, at the Wadsworth Atheneum in Hartford, Connecticut.
 Edwards and Cortez married in 1975.

 Edwards staged another three-person exhibition with Gilliam and Williams in 1976, Resonance, at Morgan State University in Baltimore.
 He showed several works with titles that referenced his travels to and study of Africa, including Angola 1973 and Luanda 1975.
 Edwards participated in FESTAC (the Second World Black and African Festival of Arts and Culture) in Lagos in 1977.
 He traveled with Cortez to Nigeria for the event and they stayed together with all the other participants in the same residential complex, allowing them to meet and engage with a large number of artists from the African diaspora, an experience Edwards said was "more than exciting – it was important."
 Several artists whom he met at the festival became lifelong friends and colleagues, including Mozambican painter Malangatana Ngwenya.

 The Studio Museum in Harlem hosted Edwards's first retrospective exhibition in 1978, which included a set of his Lynch Fragments sculptures, works from his Rockers series, and a multi-part steel work dedicated to Damas, who died the same year.
 Damas had asked Edwards to create a work for his home but died before Edwards could begin work on it; the artist exhibited it in partial form at the Studio Museum and finished it over the ensuing three years.
 The sculpture, Homage to the Poet Léon Gontran Damas, comprises a vertical semi-circular steel form, steel panels and shapes leaned against one another, and a bench-like form encircled by a metal chain on the ground, all oriented facing east toward Africa.
 The retrospective received very little critical attention; Schmidt Campbell, the director of the museum, said: "It was like nothing, like the show didn't happen...
 It was scary."
 The exhibition offered Edwards the opportunity to see several Lynch Fragments sculptures together after several years, inspiring him to restart the series and continue creating new works throughout his career.